deislabs/bindle/docs/bindle-spec.md

 The purpose of the Bindle specification is to describe a format for transporting collections of (potentially large) related files in such a way that they can be safely shared and re-used.

-A bindle consists of an `invoice.toml` file and one or more `parcel` objects.
+A bindle consists of `invoice.toml` and `signatures.toml` files and one or more `parcel` objects.

 The English word "bindle" refers to a collection or package.
 A popular portrayal of the bindle is a handkerchief-wrapped bundle hanging off of a stick.
 (The word itself is likely a corruption of the word "bundle").
 This specification describes a format called "bindle" together with an API for storage and retrieval of bindles.

 ## Bindles and Parcels

-A _bindle_ is a named and versioned container that enumerates its contents in an _invoice_.
+A _bindle_ is a named and versioned container that enumerates its contents in an _invoice_, which is authenticated by one or more _signatures_.
 The contents of a bindle are opaque blobs of data described as _parcels_, where each parcel has a _label_ describing it, and a _parcel.dat_ that contains the opaque data of the parcel.

 ```
 BINDLE
   |
+  |- invoice.toml
-  |- invoice
+  |- signatures.toml
   |
   |- parcels
        |- parcel 1